MicrosoftDocs/azure-devops-docs/docs/marketplace/assign-paid-extensions.md

 ms.date: 08/01/2017
 ---

-# Assign paid extension access to users for Visual Studio Team Services
+# Assign paid extension access to users for VSTS

 After you install a paid extension, you must assign that extension to users who need access, so they can start using that extension's capabilities.
-To assign extensions, you'll need Team Services [project collection administrator or account owner permissions](./faq-extensions.md#find-owner).
+To assign extensions, you'll need VSTS
+[project collection administrator or account owner permissions](./faq-extensions.md#find-owner).

 > [!TIP]